 Around 60 million years ago, magma forced its way up through layers of sedimentary rock but did not reach the earth surface.
 As the magma cooled it shrank and cracked.
 Over time erosion wore away the sedimentary rock exposing the igneous rock formation.

 Prairie Dog Town

 Shortly after entering the park you will run into a Prairie Dog Town.
 Here you will find several Prairie Dogs that seem to wait to pose for you!
 From here you can continue driving towards Devils Tower or take one of a few trails including the Valley View Trail, The South Side Trail, and the Red Beds Trail.

-The next stop is at the day use area and campground.
+The next stop is at the day use area and the Belle Fourche River Campground.
 Make sure to take time and visit this area and visit the sculpture named Circle of the Sacred Smoke.
 World Renowned sculptor Junkyu Muto created this sculpture.
-It is the third of seven around the world designed to help raise visitor awareness of the importance of Devils Tower to over 20 affiliated tribes.
+It is the third of seven sculptures around the world designed to help raise visitor awareness of the importance of Devils Tower to over 20 affiliated tribes.

 Devils Tower is one of the finest traditional crack climbing areas in North America!
 There are hundreds of parallel cracks with varying lengths including the longest at almost 400′ long.
 Click here to visit the National Parks page for regulations, closures, routes and climber registration.

 Bring your binoculars and watch the rock climbers work their way up Devils Towers rock formations.